-For years AEC professionals have struggled with interoperability between different softwares, particularly Rhino and Revit.
+For years AEC professionals have struggled with interoperability between different software, particularly Rhino and Revit.
 This gave rise to a whole range of interoperability tools such as Flux and Konstru.
 However, it seems now that in one fell swoop, Robert McNeel & Associates have changed the game with the release of Rhino.Inside.

 Rhino.Inside is an open-source Rhino WIP project which allows Rhino and Grasshopper to run inside other 64-bit Windows applications such as Revit, AutoCAD and Unity.
 Yep, you heard right – Rhino and Grasshopper within Revit!
-This opens up enormous possibilities by combining two, best-of-class softwares.
+This opens up enormous possibilities by combining two, best-of-class software.
 No longer is it necessary to replicate your Grasshopper scripts within Dynamo.
 They can simply be run within Revit using the Rhino.Inside technology.

 This tutorial will demonstrate how you can install Rhino.Inside and reference Revit geometry to get you up and running.